Bharat9848/notes/kafka.md

 ---

 # Kafka Consumer
- - Consumer message acknowledgment to broker means it has acknowledge current as well as all the previous offsets.
+ - Consumer messages acknowledgment to broker means it has acknowledge current as well as all the previous offsets.
  - consumer can call `commitSync` to acknowledge the message synchronously before receiving next set of messages.
  - consumer can call `commitAsync` to send acknowledgement independent of `poll`.
  - consumer `poll(<msgs>)` is batch read api.
 Internally consumer sends the offset id and number of bytes it want to receive.
 Broker keeps a sorted list of first message offsets from each segment file in memory.
 Broker locate the segment file using sorted list.
 And send data from the file to the consumer.
 After receiving message, consumer do the next offset calculation using the number of bytes it have received for next poll call.

+## Kafka coordination
 ### consumergroup-offset-management
- "The consumer offset manager associates each key (consumergroup-topic-partition) to the last checkpointed offset and metadata for that partition."
+ - **consumer checkpointing**The consumer offset manager associates each key (consumergroup-topic-partition) to the last checkpointed offset and metadata for that partition and stores them in zookeeper.
+Zookeeper maintains the latest offset of a consumer in case of consumer failures.

-### Consumer rebalancing
+### Consumer rebalancing ??
  - For (`<v0.8.2`) consumer watch zookeeper registry for consumer ownership registry.
 It gets notified if any consumer added or removed.
  - group management API
  - group coordinator(>v0.8.2) - Kafka broker that maintains group membership of a group.
- - load balancing done by consumers themselves
+ - load balancing done by consumers themselves ???
  - Embedding protocol in group managment API that does rebalancing or load balancing withing group.
 Rebalancing is stop-the-world rebalancing, which can have serious drawbacks as trigger can be temporary like intermittent interruption or k8 scaling up (new node with security batch applied) etc.

- #### Rebalancing algorithm
+ #### New Rebalancing algorithm
  ````
  Algorithm 1: rebalance process for consumer Ci in group G
 For each topic T that Ci subscribes to {